In previous years, picking ten best books was harder because I read nearly 200 books a year.

 The Collapse of Parenting: How We Hurt Our Kids When We Treat Them Like Grown-Ups by Leonard Sax

 I feel like I should be required to re-read this twice a year.
 It’s not a perfect book, but it’s pretty darn good with lots of useful, important ideas (full review here).

 I love it when I get completely sucked into a book and just want to spend all my time reading it.
 I was a wary of this one at the beginning with dual story lines, but I quickly was immersed in the book and read it in just a couple of days.
 It’s reminding me that I need to go find some other orphan train books (full review here).

 Girl in the Blue Coat by Monica Hesse

 Another WWII book, this one a YA one.
 It takes place in Amsterdam and it was phenomenal.
 It was just such an exhilarating read from the first page to the last.
 Quick, intense, and well-written, I need more books like this in my life (full review here).

 I’m sort of trying to read all the Newbery winners (not fast or on any sort of timeline), so I’ve been meaning to read this since it won, but since it was both basketball and novel-in-verse, two things I’m not particularly into, I didn’t get around to it for ages.
 And then I listened to the audio version and LOVED it.
 So well done and completely deserving of the Newbery.

 The Children of Noisy Village by Astrid Lindgren

 It’s not that often that I read a book to Ella that I haven’t already read, but this was a new one to me and I loved every second of the old-fashioned world in Europe it described.
 Just a perfect little read-aloud (full review here).

-I’d love to hear what your favorite books this year were so I can add them to my list of things to read.
+I’d love to hear what your best books of 2016 were so I can add them to my list of things to read.
 I’d really like 2017 to be the first year in the last five where I read MORE than the year before instead of less.